1973 TOPPS BASEBALL CARDS 311

 Despite battling injuries late in his career, Grich’s all-around skill set and consistency made him one of the top second basemen of his era.
 He held the franchise record for career home runs as an Oriole until it was broken by Cal Ripken Jr. in 1996.
 Grich was elected to the Baltimore Orioles Hall of Fame in 1989.
 He never achieved the household name status of other stars but was a truly valuable player for the Angels and Orioles franchises during the 1970s-1980s.

-Read also: OLD BOXES OF BASEBALL CARDS
+Read also: TY COBB BASEBALL CARDS FOR SALE

 In summary, Bobby Grich’s 1973 Topps baseball card serves as a snapshot of an impressive season and highlights his standing as one of baseball’s best second basemen at the time.
 Career stats listed on the rear of the card provide more context of his production and longevity at the MLB level.
 Grich experienced many successes but also injury struggles later on.
 He remains an important figure from the 1970s who made key contributions to two notable franchises during his playing days in California and Baltimore.